 Excellent health - assumes that you are feeling pretty good, haven’t been to the doctors for as long as you can remember.
 Your height and weight are fine, and you don’t take any tablets for any health conditions.

-Reasonable Health – assumes that you are feeling okay health wise, but not brilliant.
-You have managed to give up smoking, but you take tablets for high cholesterol and blood pressure.
+Reasonable health – assumes that you are feeling okay health wise, but not brilliant.
+You take tablets for high cholesterol and blood pressure.

-Challenging – assumes that your health is struggling.
-You are a smoker, and although you take tablets for high blood pressure and cholesterol, it is the more serious condition such as Parkinsons that is impacting on your activities of daily living
+Challenging health – assumes that your health is struggling.
+Although you take tablets for high blood pressure and cholesterol, it is the more serious condition such as Parkinsons that is impacting on your activities of daily living.

 *The Continuous Mortality Investigation (2017)